CDCgov/prime-simplereport-site/pages/user-guide.md

 home_link: true
 ---

-Our SimpleReport user guide is a downloadable PDF, created for printing out instructions on using SimpleReport.
+Our SimpleReport user guide is a downloadable PDF, created for printing out instructions for using SimpleReport.

 [SimpleReport user guide](/assets/resources/SimpleReport-user-guide.pdf) (PDF)